Tag: travel essentials

 Need a ready-made plan?
 Check out my 3-day travel itineraries for popular destinations – they’re packed with tips and can save you a lot of guesswork.
 If you want something more personalised, I also offer custom itinerary planning to make sure your trip goes smoothly.

 Need a place to stay?
-I’ve got some handy affiliate links for Booking.com and Expedia to make planning a bit easier.
+I’ve got some handy links for Booking.com and Expedia to make planning a bit easier.
 If you book through them, I may earn a small commision – at no extra cost to you – so you’d be helping a fellow traveller out.

 And if you want real time action, follow me on Instagram, TikToK or join the Sisterhood of Solo Travellers on Facebook for tips, stories, and the occasional travel mishap.